Continue reading for our analysis...

-- There are two living species of mako shark – the longfin, and shortfin mako sharks.
-The longfin mako is a slightly larger shark and is able to grow up to 14 feet long, and shortfin makos grow up to 13 feet.
+- There are two living species of mako shark: the longfin and shortfin mako sharks.
+The longfin mako is a slightly larger shark and able to grow up to 14 feet long.
+The shortfin mako is the fastest shark in the world, able to reach speeds up to 46 mph, and grow up to 13 feet.

-- Mako sharks generally only attack fish, and even with their larger size, they are generally not dangerous to humans.
+- Mako sharks typically only attack fish, and even with their larger size they are generally not dangerous to humans.